Story and photos by Manos Angelakis and courtesy of the hotels and the Tourist Office of Spain.

 This journey was before the COVID-19 travel restrictions.

-The five star hotel category offers the affluent traveler a wide range of luxurious experiences from the opulence of the Grande Dame, to the intimacy of the boutique, or the creature comforts of the resort/spa, all carrying the same hotel class designation but offering a different travel experience.
-To gauge how dependable is this rating system given its diversity, we decided to launch an exploration.
+The five star hotel category offers the affluent traveler a wide range of luxurious experiences from the opulence of the Grande Dame, to the intimacy of the boutique, or the creature comforts of the resort/spa, all carrying the same hotel class designation but all offering a different travel experience.
+To gage how dependable is this rating system given its diversity, we decided to launch an exploration.
 Our travels took us to Spain, where in a relatively small area we had the opportunity to experience a resort/spa hotel on the Mediterranean and a world-class luxury hotel that helped birth the designation of the five star category.

 First stop: the Kempinski Resort Hotel Bahía, in Estepona on the Costa Del Sol.
 This five star resort and spa hotel is built in the beehive style reminiscent of a Moorish palace -- minarets and all -- and makes striking use of the copper colored soil of southern Spain to tint the façade an inviting terra-cotta hue.
 You enter into a massive sweeping stone lobby with warm wooden modesty screens softening its upper reaches, to be welcomed by a friendly and professional staff waiting to guide you through the registration process.
 Walk past the lobby bar into the spectacular formal tiered gardens on a meandering path leading to a sandy beach and the Mediterranean beyond -- unfortunately looking muddy and gray at this time of the year.
 The gardens contain trees from olive to palm and everything in between; broad carpets of manicured green lawn for sunbathing and strolling; and flowering plants in a profusion of shape and color.
 Pink, fuchsia, coral, purple, red, white, magenta: a plethora of blossoming colors that cascade down the sides of the building from the generously sized balconies protruding from each room or suite, enfolding and flowing around the mammoth grouping of pools and lawns in the gardens below.
 The pools are sufficient in number to insure that no matter how many guests are in residence, you never feel crowded or cramped as there is room to enjoy solitude as well as water sports.